Cobraeti/docker-pyload/README.md

 #### Downloads folder
 The default folder for downloads is `/opt/pyload/Downloads`and must stay like that.
 If you need to change the destination folder for downloads, only change the volume mapping when creating the container (ex: `$ docker create --name pyLoad -v <NEW FOLDER>:/pyload/downloads ...`)

+#### Remote control
+If you are planning to activate this option, just add a port mapping for the dedicated port with `-p 7227:7227` and when pyload is up, just activate the remote control in the dedicated config menu (Top right corner > Config tab > General tab > Menu tab > Remote > Activated > on)